romanpauk/dingo/test/matrix/README.md

 The generator should fail if:

 - a feature produces no rows
+- an explicit feature case produces no rows
 - a registration mode produces no rows
 - a scope produces no rows
 - a stored type category produces no rows